 “In my classroom, every kid understands that they are valuable and that their contributions are appreciated.
 I act as a facilitator for most of the teaching that takes place so that the students may think for themselves.”

-Jason Blackwell teaches Industrial Maintenance at Escambia Career Readiness Center in Brewton, Alabama.
+Jason Blackwell taught Industrial Maintenance at Escambia Career Readiness Center in Brewton, Alabama.
 His experience in the skilled trades began when his father, a tradesman, told him, “if you listen to me, I’ll teach you everything I know.”
 Blackwell did just that, learning and following in his father’s footsteps.
 But in 2012, Blackwell was in a wreck that changed his life – he could no longer do much of his trade work that required intense physical labor.
 However, he was soon approached with an opportunity to teach, and he decided he wanted to share with others the knowledge his father had shared with him.
-With 20 years of experience and certifications across multiple trades, Blackwell has taught several different courses in his nine years in the classroom – all with the same goal to empower and support his students.
+With 20 years of experience and certifications across multiple trades, Blackwell has taught several different courses in his decade in the classroom – all with the same goal to empower and support his students.

 Blackwell has a bachelor’s degree in Career and Technical Education from Athens State and is currently pursuing a master’s in Education from the University of Alabama.
 He won the SkillsUSA Alabama High School Advisor of the Year in 2020 and 2021.